-Despite operating in high-risk jurisdictions, as classified by the 'Global Slavery Index', we consider the risk of modern slavery in our direct operational activities to be low, due to our strong group-wide governance controls that apply to human resource management, workplace conditions and contractor management.
+Despite operating in high-risk jurisdictions, as classified by the 'Global Slavery Index', we consider the risk of modern slavery in our direct operational activities to be low, due to the existence of robust groupwide governance controls that apply to human resource management, workplace conditions and contractor management.

-We acknowledge that there is still a potential to be involved in modern slavery practices through our operations if the controls that are in place are not managed properly and that may result in the exploitation of workers by contractors and labour brokers.
+We acknowledge that there is still a risk of modern slavery in our operations if the controls that are in place are not effectively managed and hence the importance of our multi-layered management assurance processes.